canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Yeah, well."
 Violet said.
 "That was a good first draft.
 But... it's hard to explain.
 It has to be a whole lot more, this time."

+The questions this raises stretch out into the room.
+None of that makes a lick of sense.

 "Who's funding this?"

-Violet looked over at the other woman, who'd been very quiet through the whole explanation.
+Violet looks over at the other woman, who's really been very quiet through the whole explanation.
 Back to me.

-"That is, uh, something of a secret.
+"That is, uh, something of a secret unless you sign, I'm afraid.
 But they're good for it. *Much* bigger budget."

 "Come on, Violet.
 Give me something."

-She watched me, forlorn.
-"I thought you'd..."
+She watches me, forlorn.
+"I'm sorry.
+I can't say."
+Another quick glance at this other woman.
+"I was just hoping you'd..."

 "No, let me be clear, I'm going to take it.
 I'm going to take the job."
-I watched the tension leave her, and even the other woman looked a little relieved.
-"But please, tell me who I'm going to be working for.
-Like... who the hell pays real money to remake a forgotten ten-year-old RPG that's only played by autistic trans women in their forties?"
+The tension visibly leaves her, and even this other, poker-faced woman looks a little relieved.
+"But like.
+Tell me who I'm going to be working for.
+Like... who the hell pays real money to remake a forgotten ten-year-old RPG that's only played by autistic trans women in their late thirties?"
 Something of an ungenerous description, but... no, that is really about the sum of it.

 "I do." said Violet's friend, rather sternly.
-I stared at her.
+I give her a proper look.
 Trying to figure her out.
-She gulped down the rest of the tea I'd given her, which by then must have been lukewarm.
-"And that's exactly why, Ms. Indigo.
-I'll explain everything.
-Read this, sign it if there isn't a problem, the address is on there, we can sort out the details tomorrow."
+She gulps down the rest of the tea, surely now lukewarm.
+"And that description is exactly why, Ms. Indigo.
+You will understand.
+But please... read this, sign it if there isn't a problem, the address is on there, we can sort out the details tomorrow."
+She glances at Violet.
+"That's all the time we have, I'm afraid."

-She swept out of the room.

-Violet smiled plaintively.
+Violet smiles plaintively.
 "I promise," she said.
 "It isn't anything evil.
 This will actually matter, Indigo.
 This might be the only thing that matters."

-Before I could ask what she was talking about, Violet swivelled her wheelchair and made for the door.
-I followed, if only to make sure she could handle the latch.
-There was indeed a car waiting, a plain grey one of a type which I'd surely know a lot more about after a few months on that job in Germany.
-The window rolled down as Violet approached, and sure enough, it really was Yeong-Mi.
-She stuck her tongue out at me.
+And before I can think to ask what she is on about, before I can ask all the other questions I have, Violet swivels her wheelchair and makes for the door.
+I follow, if only to make sure she can handle the latch.
+The waiting car is, well, a rather plain and grey one of a type which I'd surely know a lot more about after a few months on that job in Germany.
+As Violet approaches, the window rolls down, and sure enough there is Yeong-Mi in the driver's seat, sticking out her tongue as she meets my eyes.

-What the fuck was going on here?
+The mystery woman slides out a wheelchair ramp to get Violet on board, and within minutes, the car leaves---the carefully measured speed of a dealer who knows exactly how to blend in.

+I'm mouthing something to the cold and empty street.
+What the fuck.

 ---